 Where is this happening?

-India and China account for the majority of the missing women (See “A Caste Story from India”).
+India and China account for the majority of the missing women (See “A Case Study from India”).
 Vietnam, Georgia, Armenia, Albania and Azerbaijan also have dramatically skewed child sex ratios.
 It is important to keep in mind, however, that the sex ratio can vary greatly depending on the area of the country.
 Although gendercide is not practiced exclusively by one particular religious block, the majority of communities that practice gendercide are among unreached people groups.

 Why is it happening?